 Can We Know Ourselves Through Our Action And Words?

 The process often used to determine oneself is through actions and words.
+“Harsh words are just as damaging whether they come from someone else or whether they come from you,” says licensed psychologist Cindy T. Graham, PhD.
 People judge each other with how they act and respond according to mild and complicated situations.
 There is this mentality that those people who share and help others are the good ones.
 And those who do not lend a hand are the bad ones.
 Same goes to the utilization of words.
 Those people who often talk, curse, and say mean things get viewed as evil persons, while those individuals who often choose their words appropriately gets perceived as educated and well-mannered ones.
 Yes, both cases don’t seem to contradict the logic of knowing someone through impression.
 However, it is not often the case.
 Not all people who do good things in front of others are good people.
 And not all those individuals who talk too much impoliteness are all terrible people.
 Everything is a matter of looking through everyone else’s other side of the story.

 Can Our Choices And Decisions In Life Determine Who We Are?

 In most instances, our choices and decisions in life matter most.
 Whether it is about sticking into a belief that others do not agree upon, or staying true to a crooked principle that no one value.
+“If your intention is to live a meaningful and healthy life, you will make decisions that support this intention, and feel good about yourself when you succeed in this purpose.”
+Deborah Khoshaba Psy.D. said.
 Either way, we end up creating a verdict as to how we see things around us.
 But in determining the kind of persons we are, our life choices and decisions do not entirely represent the whole perception of what can we become.
 Instead, it is both the mistakes and results of the choices we make.
 Everything lies in the ability to face and conquer the consequences of the decisions we chose, whether it is right or wrong.
 We can never tell and make everyone agree that we are competent individuals.
 That is because we live in imperfections.
 We can never imply that what we do poorly is just the result of emotional and mental struggle.
 No one will believe it and will genuinely picture it only as an excuse.

 So How Can We Know Ourselves?